 I remember thinking about Elsa’s character for days afterwards.
 I felt as if I could relate to her somehow, but I was not sure exactly why.
 It occurred to me about a year later, after I found out what HSAM was, that Elsa’s powers in the movie were a lot like my own.
 We see at the beginning she is told to learn how to control her powers, but instead she quarantines herself because of her powers-thinking isolation equals control.

-As I am sure others have felt if they have a loved with a memory impairment of some sort like Alzhiemer’s or dementia, being the only one who remembers something can feel very isolating.
+As I am sure others have felt if they have a loved one with a memory impairment of some sort like Alzhiemer’s or dementia, being the only one who remembers something can feel very isolating.
 Therefore, for a long time I felt very isolated having total recall abilities.

 However, when used strategically, HSAM can be how you love other people.
 It can be used to remember someone’s birthday, anniversary, or someone’s achievement they are most proud of.
 I can remember the little details of what someone likes to eat or things a person enjoys doing, as long as I have experienced it with them.